e271828e/Flight.jl/docs/notes/design/framework_spec.md

 one producer the build never sees — the [periphery](#g-periphery) and the services: slot exclusivity below is a producer's one-writer right, and the totality ([§14.6][s14-6]) is its completeness obligation.)
-No dedicated vocabulary survives (`add_input!` in the early sketches is dead).
+No dedicated vocabulary is needed.
 Slots are sources to the build-time scheduler, constants within a frame, and the *only* thing the periphery may write (the GUI reaches them through the resolution, [§9.7][s9-7]; control commands are not writes, [§10.1][s10-1]); [devices](#g-device), mappings, the [trace](#g-trace) and the GUI write path address them by **face name** ([§11.6][s11-6]):